Judo-Documentation-Project/budotree/README.md

   allowing exploration of the (sometimes complex) lineage tree.

-**While this is done with Judo as a starting point, it is not limited to it**: much like Judo had a pioneering role that influenced many other martials arts (and was in many ways a bridge between Koryū and Gendai), so does this project start from Kodokan Judo with the aim of uncovering the rich history of interactions between disciplines.
+**While this is done with Judo as a starting point, it is not limited to it**: much like Judo had a pioneering role in Budō that influenced many other martial arts (and was in many ways a bridge between Koryū and Gendai), so does this project start from Kodokan Judo with the aim of uncovering the rich history of interactions between disciplines.